 By Diane Burroughs

-Birds are the possibly the most underestimated pets that you can own.
-Not just from the point of view of how friendly, affectionate, clever, funny and surprising they can be, but also because of the “hidden” costs of buying a bird that just don’t seem to register on most people’s radar before they buy.
+Birds are the possibly the most underestimated pet that people get.
+Not just from the point of view of how friendly, affectionate, clever, funny and surprising they can be, but also because of the “hidden” issues of pet bird care that just doesn’t seem to register on most people’s radar before they bring a bird home.
+Having a bird as a pet requires that you do your homework before bringing “Polly” home.

-In my years of sharing my house with many birds of various shapes and sizes and also from talking with many of my clients it often comes as surprise just how much a bird can cost when you sit down and work it all out!
+In my years of sharing my house with many birds of various species and sizes of birds and in talking with fellow bird owners, it often comes as surprise just how much a bird can cost when you sit down and work it all out!

 As a final note, cost alone shouldn’t dissuade you from taking in one of these lovable creatures, as the joy that you can get from co-habitating with a bird cannot be overstated.
 It is best though to make sure that you enter into bird ownership with your eyes open.

-1. Myth: A small bird will be cheap and shouldn’t cost very much to maintain.
+1. Myth: A small bird will be cheap and shouldn’t require much time to take care of.

 This is something I hear more than anything else so I’m going to squash it straight away.
 Yes a little budgie will cost you next to nothing to buy.
 But then you’ll need to purchase a decent cage, toys, perches, a table top play stand, food etc, and that’s before you’ve taken account of how much time you’ll need to devote to your bird to make sure that it is mentally stimulated.